 So, if you want to earn $25 an hour to keep in your pocket, you need to pad that number.
-Add another 25% on to that, and you’d need to charge roughly $33.50 an hour.
+Add another 25% to that, and you’d need to charge roughly $33.50 an hour.

 Now that you have an hourly rate in mind, I want you to do something.
 I want you to think about a project rate instead.

-You see, there’s no benefit to being efficient and an expert when you charge by the hour.
+There’s no benefit to being efficient and an expert when you charge by the hour.
 You get faster at your job, and you make less money…

 To set your project rate, think about what service you will be providing.
 Then guess how long it’ll take you.
-Multiply that amount of time by your hourly rate and add on at least a little bit (since you won’t be good at guessing at first).
+Multiply that amount of time by your hourly rate and add on at least a bit (since you won’t be good at guessing at first).
 This number is now your project rate.

-No matter which system you go with, take some time to say your rate aloud.
+Regardless of your pricing system, take some time to say your rate aloud.
 Be confident and comfortable with it, or potential clients will be able to tell that they can talk you down.

 Set Up Your Business Legally

 Disclaimer: I’m not a lawyer and am not giving you legal advice.
 This is what I did to set my business up in my location as a sole proprietor.
-Talk to a lawyer to learn what is needed where you are and for the type of business you are creating.
+Talk to a lawyer to learn what is needed where you are, and for the type of business you are creating.